About Our Midwifery Care

 Midwives offer home birth to all clients who are low risk and choose and one.
 What is low risk?
 Generally, with one baby presenting head first.
 Research into the safety of home birth has shown that the outcomes are similar to hospital birth for baby yet the number of ...

-The childbearing woman is recognized as the primary decision maker.
-Midwives encourage and give assistance to women wishing to seek out resources to assist them in the decision making process.
-Midwives practice in partnership with women.
-The interactive process of informed choice involves the promotion of shared responsibility between the midwife, the woman and her family as defined by the woman.
-Midwives encourage women to actively participate in their care throughout pregnancy, childbirth and postpartum and make choices about the manner in which care is provided while ensuring that women are well informed of the benefits and risks of possible courses of care.
-Women may choose to give birth at home or in the hospital.
+The childbearing person is recognized as the primary decision maker.
+Midwives encourage and give assistance to clients wishing to seek out resources to assist them in the decision making process.
+Midwives practice in partnership with pregnant people.
+The interactive process of informed choice involves the promotion of shared responsibility between the midwife, the client, and the client's family as defined by the pregnant person.
+Midwives encourage clients to actively participate in their care throughout pregnancy, childbirth and postpartum and make choices about the manner in which care is provided while ensuring that clients are well informed of the benefits and risks of possible courses of care.
+Our clients may choose to give birth at home, the hospital, or the Ottawa Birth & Wellness Centre.
 Midwives are available 24 hours a day, seven days a week.
-Women are active decision makers in the care they receive.
 Please read our Informed Choice Agreement for how we work.